alexandracaulea/markdown-previewer/README.md

 1. Clone the repository: `https://github.com/alexandracaulea/markdown-previewer`.
 2. Go to the project: `cd markdown-previewer`.
-3. Install project dependencies by running: `yarn install`.
+3. Install project dependencies by running: `yarn add`.

 ### Using this repository